Enteee/duckpond.ch/_drafts/broken-one-time-pad-2.md

 In this post I'll first try to reconstruct svvw's solution, then present my own.
 At the end we'll fix the found issues in the [broken one-time pad] and restart the challenge.

-# Notation And Mental Image
+# Notation And Visualization

 The message stream $$ m $$ equals the repeated [base64] encoded [PNG] image.
 The pad stream $$ k $$ reassembles a key stream.
 The XOR of both streams is the resulting ciphertext stream $$ c = m \oplus p $$.
 The streams are all chunked and indexed in bytes.
 E.g. $$ m_{3} $$ is the third byte in the message stream.
 The streams repeat themselves after $$ \vert m \vert $$, respectively $$ \vert k \vert $$ bytes.
 In general $$ \vert m \vert \neq \vert k \vert $$ which means after every repetition of the shorter, they are shifted by $$ \DeclareMathOperator{\abs}{abs} s = abs( \vert m \vert - \vert k \vert ) $$ bytes.
 Importatnt to note is that the two streams always line up after $$ \DeclareMathOperator{\lcm}{lcm} \vert c \vert = \lcm(\vert m \vert, \vert k \vert) $$ bytes.

-Variants of the following graphic are used to visualize the two streams..
+Variants of the following graphic are used to visualize the two streams.
+The outer ring represents the key stream $$ k $$.
+The inner the message stream $$ m $$.
+The upper right corner magnifies a section of the two rings.

 ![repeating pad](/static/posts/broken-one-time-pad-2/repeating_pad.svg)
-*Graphic to keep in mind*
+*The two cyclic streams aligned*

 # svvw's Solution

 First things first, [broken one-time pad] should implement an [one-time pad]. [^1] Due to the broken nature of the implementation it becomes similar to a [Vigenerer cipher].
-Nevertheless cryptoanalysis techniques working on [Vigenerer cipher]s will will mostly work on the [broken one-time pad], [^2]
+Cryptoanalysis techniques working on [Vigenerer cipher]s will will mostly work on the [broken one-time pad]. [^2]

 Let's get started reconstructing svvw's solution.